-9. Plaintiff Dr. ROBERT WILLIAM ALLEN is an Arkansas resident and has been an eligible, registered voter in Pope County for decades.
+- 10. Plaintiff Dr. ROBERT WILLIAM ALLEN is an Arkansas resident and has been an eligible, registered voter in Pope County for decades.
 Dr. Allen is a college professor who has Stage 4 cancer and has been found to have a brain tumor.
 Dr. Allen is therefore generally confined to his home.
 Due to his medical condition and intensive chemotherapy, Dr. Allen's handwriting is inconsistent and getting messier.
-Dr. Allen wants to vote in the upcoming November 2020 general election and he filed a request for an absentee ballot for that contest months ago.
-However, he cannot remember due to "chemo fog" if he signed his name as "Robert," "Bob," or if he scribbled in a way that does not look like "Robert" or "Bob" at all.
-Dr. Allen did not know at the time he filled out the application that a signature on his ballot application that did not "correspond" with the one provided on his ballot could invalidate his ballot, or that it could do so without any notice to him beforehand.
-Since Dr. Allen completed his absentee ballot application for the November 2020 election, he has endured brain surgery (approximately five weeks ago), radiation treatment (approximately a week ago), and intensive chemotherapy (on an ongoing basis).
+Dr. Allen voted via absentee ballot in the November 2020 general election and received notification that his ballot was received.
+He has not received any further information about the status of his ballot and does not know whether his ballot in the November 2020 general election was accepted or rejected.
+Dr. Allen has also recently undergone treatments for his health issues that affect his handwriting, brain surgery, radiation treatment, and ongoing intensive chemotherapy.
 Dr. Allen also wishes to vote in future elections, and he would likely do so by absentee ballot depending upon his medical condition if he had some assurance his ballot would not be rejected without any notice or opportunity to cure.
-Dr. Allen now fears that he will be disenfranchised if he votes by mail and an election official determines that his signatures do not "correspond."

-10. Plaintiff JOHN ROBERT MCNEE is an Arkansas resident and has been an eligible, registered voter in Pulaski County since 1974.
+Dr. Allen fears that he will be disenfranchised in the future if he votes by mail and an election official determines that his signatures do not "correspond" in light of the inconsistent handwriting resulting from his medical conditions. - 11.
+Plaintiff JOHN ROBERT MCNEE is an Arkansas resident and has been an eligible, registered voter in Pulaski County since 1974.
 Mr. McNee is a 71-year-old attorney licensed to practice law in Arkansas.
 Mr. McNee has a heart pacemaker and a prosthetic heart valve.
 Due to his age and medical condition, Mr. McNee's handwriting is inconsistent and varies at times.
-Mr. McNee wants to vote in the upcoming November 2020 general election, and he has applied for and received an absentee ballot for that contest.
-Mr. McNee did not know at the time he filled out the application that a signature on his ballot application that did not "correspond" with the one provided on his ballot could invalidate his ballot, or that it could do so without any notice to him beforehand.
+Mr. McNee voted by absentee ballot in the November 2020 general election.
+Mr. McNee does not know whether his ballot in the November 2020 general election was accepted or rejected.
 Mr. McNee also wishes to vote in future elections, and he would likely do so by absentee ballot depending upon his medical condition if he had some assurance his ballot would not be rejected without any notice or opportunity to cure.
 Mr. McNee is concerned that he will be disenfranchised if an election official determines that the signature on his absentee ballot voter statement does not "correspond" with the signature on his absentee ballot application.